UA-58485511-1

 Classical gas detectors require the operator to thoroughly check every potential leak point.
 With Ultrasonic Imaging, the detection can be performed without scanning every single element.
 The inspection is done several meters away, reducing the need for scaffolding.

-As sound propagates beyond line of sight, hidden leaks that are missed with other techniques can be detected with Ultrasonic Imaging.
+As sound propagates beyond our line of sight, hidden leaks that are missed with other techniques can be detected with Ultrasonic Imaging.

 Partial discharges such as Corona discharges, arcing and tracking happen in high-voltage systems and may lead to failures.
 These phenomena produce ultrasound and can be precisely localized with Ultra Pro.